simonpai/simonpai.github.io/_posts/2014-09-03-quire-building-with-dart.md

 We are not using [Polymer.dart](https://www.dartlang.org/polymer/) either, because:

 * Due to encapsulation and event re-targeting, ShadowDOM can't collaborate with selector oriented framework, for example, Bootstrap.
-* You can't inject style from the outside of ShadowDOM.
-If a 3rd party component set is made of Polymer, it's almost impossible for users to change its look-and-feel.
+* <del>You can't inject style from the outside of ShadowDOM.
+If a 3rd party component set is made of Polymer, it's almost impossible for users to change its look-and-feel.</del> Updated: As of Dec 2013, you can modify internal style from the outside.
+See [Shadow DOM 201](http://www.html5rocks.com/en/tutorials/webcomponents/shadowdom-201/#toc-style-cat-hat).

 ###DQuery & Bootjack